HHneurolab/scientific-portfolio/lab-work/lab-manual-summary.md

 ## 🧠 Contributions

-I contributed to the creation the manual by:
+I contributed to creating this manual by:
 - Learning and obtainig basic C. elegans protocol from the FAU Stiles-Nicholson Brain Institute Blakely Lab
 - Performing pilot testing of handling and maintenance procedures at my university during a PBAU Liberal Arts and Sciences grant-funded summer internship called Summer UnderGraduate Academic Research (SUGAR)
 - Conducting research and paraphrasing information in the manual for easy understanding by other faculty and students